PrudhviPendyala97/Development-and-Training-of-an-Artificial-Neural-Network-on-Sample-Data-using-python-from-scratch/README.md

 # Soft_Computing_Project
-Development and Training of an Artificial Neural Network with Backpropagation for Predictive Modeling on Sample Data.
+Development and Training of an Artificial Neural Network on Sample Data using Python from Scratch.

 Developed a neural network with 3 input neurons, 10,000 hidden neurons, and 1 output neuron, using forward propagation, backpropagation, and mean squared error for training.